Naruhodona/Mobile-App-Development/README.md

-# How to run the Flask without any problem
+# Run the Flask without any problem

 ### Import the database